-In making this draft Rule determination, the Commission has considered whether the draft Rule is likely to impose any significant costs on DNSPs, network customers, or increase any administrative costs on the AER, having regard to the potential benefits of the draft Rule.
+In making this Rule determination, the Commission has considered whether the Rule as made is likely to impose any significant costs on DNSPs, network customers, or increase any administrative costs on the AER, having regard to the potential benefits of the Rule as made.

-The Commission notes that the levels of DMIA approved by the AER to date represent only a very small portion of DNSPs annual revenue requirements.
+The Commission notes that the levels of DMIA approved by the AER to date represent only a very small portion of DNSP's annual revenue requirements.
 For example, the DMIA approved for Energex and Ergon Energy for the 2010-11 to 2014-15 regulatory period was capped at \$5 million.
-49 Given the magnitude of the existing allowances for DMIS, the Commission accepts views put by DNSPs that that the financial impact on network customers is likely to be negligible under an expanded DMIS to accommodate projects targeted at innovation in embedded generation connections.
+Given the magnitude of the existing allowances for DMIS, the Commission accepts views put by DNSPs that that the financial impact on network customers is likely to be negligible under an expanded DMIS to accommodate projects targeted at innovation in embedded generation connections.

-On balance, the Commission considers the implementation and administrative costs likely to result from the draft Rule to be minimal as it is only an incremental change to the existing scheme.
+On balance, the Commission considers the implementation and administrative costs likely to result from the Rule as made to be minimal as it is only an incremental change to the existing scheme.
 The AER and the DNSPs are already incurring the administrative costs of implementing and complying with the existing DMIS.